Lobster Bisque 101: How To Buy, Cook, And Enjoy Bisque

 Lobster Chowder vs Lobster Bisque

 Chowders are a category of seafood stews usually thickened with cream or milk.
 Most of the ingredients—fish, clams, veggies—float in the thick liquid as small chunks (not blended).
-For this reason alone, lobster chowder is not the same thing as a lobster bisque.
+For this reason alone, lobster chowder is not the same as a lobster bisque.
 Lobster chowder is thick and very chunky.
 Lobster bisque is thick and mostly smooth.

 For more information on chowders, check this article out: Seafood Chowder 101: A Breakdown Of Recipes, Types, And History.